 Marinomed Biotech Sells Carragelose Business to Unither Pharmaceuticals

-Marinomed Biotech AG is set to transfer its Carragelose business to Unither Pharmaceuticals, marking a strategic shift with potential earnings of up to EUR 20 million, pending key milestones.
+Marinomed Biotech AG is set to divest its Carragelose business to Unither Pharmaceuticals, potentially earning up to EUR 20 million.
+This move aims to support restructuring and boost the Marinosolv platform.

-- The sale agreement includes upfront and milestone payments totaling up to EUR 20 million, contingent on achieving specific targets over the next two years.

-- A transition service agreement will be established between Marinomed and Unither upon completion of the transaction.

-- Proceeds from the sale will be used to finance Marinomed's operating business and a restructuring plan agreed upon with creditors.
+- The sale is expected to generate proceeds of up to EUR 20 million, which will be used to finance a restructuring plan and invest in the Marinosolv platform.

-- The closing of the sale is subject to successful restructuring proceedings and approval from the Company's Supervisory Board and shareholders.
+- The transaction's closing is contingent upon successful restructuring proceedings and shareholder approval at an extraordinary general meeting.

-- The announcement was made in compliance with Article 17 MAR of the Regulation (EU) No 596/2014.
+- The agreement includes an upfront payment of up to EUR 5 million, with additional payments based on achieving specific commercial and operational targets over the next two years.

+- Unither Pharmaceuticals aims to leverage the Carragelose portfolio for growth in the cough and cold sector, as well as in allergy treatments and eye drops.

+- Marinomed Biotech AG is focusing on its Marinosolv platform and has a range of Carragelose-based products marketed in over 40 countries.

-The price of Marinomed Biotech at the time of the news was 9,1700EUR and was up +2,92 % compared with the previous day.
+The price of Marinomed Biotech at the time of the news was 9,1700EUR and did not change compared to the previous day.

+15 minutes after the article was published, the price was 9,1000EUR this corresponds to a minus of -0,76 % since publication.

 ISIN:ATMARINOMED6WKN:A2N9MM